habibcommits/aqeelpharmacye11/replit.md

-# AQeel Pharmacy E-Commerce Platform
+# Aqeel Pharmacy E-Commerce Platform

 ## Overview

-AQeel Pharmacy is a modern, serverless e-commerce platform built for an online pharmacy in Pakistan.
+Aqeel Pharmacy is a modern, serverless e-commerce platform built for an online pharmacy in Pakistan.
 The application provides a comprehensive shopping experience for health and beauty products including skincare, haircare, makeup, vitamins, medicines, and baby care items.
 The platform features a customer-facing storefront with product browsing, cart management, and checkout capabilities, alongside an administrative dashboard for managing inventory, orders, and brands.

 ## User Preferences